 When to Talk to a Host (Scripts & Timing)

 “Hi, I’d like to speak with a host.
-I played [game] at an average of [$X] for [Y] hours today/yesterday.
+I’ve been playing [game] at about [$X] for [Y] hours today.
 Could you confirm my rating and let me know what offers are available?”

 Trip Design: Destinations, Ports & Time-on-Device